AC Milan- A dynasty back on the rise

 Sacchi left Milan to coach the Italian National Team before the 1991-92 season.
 He was replaced by Fabio Capello.
 The players took time to settle under the new coach, but they were as good as ever once the team hit full stride.
 Milan did not lose a single game in the league throughout the season and became the first “Invincibles” of Italy.
 The season culminated in another high as Capello and the boys gave Barcelona a thrashing of a lifetime, defeating the Catalans 4-0 to lift their fifth European Cup.

 However, after the departure of Capello, in the second half of the decade, Milan endured a fall in performance and lost their previous swagger.
-Sacchi and Capello returned for brief reigns but were unable to create much of an impact.
-One disappointing season after the other followed with managers coming in and going out at an alarming rate.
-Eventually, stability was ensured with the appointment of club legend Carlo Ancelotti who forged yet another brilliant, dominant unit and won numerous laurels year in year out for the club.
+Sacchi and Capello returned for brief reigns but could not create much of an impact.
+One disappointing season after the other followed, with managers coming in and going out at an alarming rate.
+Eventually, stability was ensured with the appointment of club legend Carlo Ancelotti, who forged yet another brilliant, dominant unit and won numerous laurels year in and year out for the club.

 Ancelotti steered Milan to their sixth European Cup in 2003, winning 3-2 on penalties against Juventus in Old Trafford.
 Paolo Maldini formed another formidable defensive duo with Alessandro Nesta.
-The great Cafu steamed the flanks at right back.
-The midfield was dictated by Andrea Pirlo, an absolute dream of a footballer!
+The great Cafu steamed the flanks at the right back.
+Andrea Pirlo, an absolute dream of a footballer, dictated the midfield!
 Inter must have regretted the decision later to sell a footballer of such genius to their fiercest rivals.
 Along with him were Clarence Seedorf, the no-nonsense Gennaro Gattuso and Rui Costa above them as a number 10, completing a world-class midfield unit.
 Andriy Shevchenko and Filippo Inzaghi tormented defences upfront.

 Milan reached yet another Champions League final two years later in 2005.
 But, this side, as dominant as they were, as relentless as they were, had its glaring deficiencies.
 Most of the squad was above 30 by then.
-Nevertheless, they effortlessly dominated Liverpool in Istanbul and led 3-0 at half time, and the trophy looked destined to reach the shores of Milan yet again.
+Nevertheless, they effortlessly dominated Liverpool in Istanbul and led 3-0 at halftime, and the trophy was destined to reach Milan’s shores yet again.
 Steven Gerrard had other ideas, though.
 Driven by an inspirational performance from their captain, The Reds wrenched the game back from Milan, scoring three goals in forty-five minutes against a defence helmed by Maldini and Stam!
 With a bottling of such epic proportions and failure in the penalty shootout, Liverpool won the European Cup.
 The “Miracle of Istanbul” was complete, leaving Milan exposed and distraught.

 The Miracle of Istanbul

-Milan did eventually have their revenge two years later in Athens.
+Milan eventually got revenge two years later in Athens.
 They defeated Liverpool to clinch their 7th and final European Cup.
 This time, they did not bottle it.
 But the painful memory of that fateful night in Istanbul still haunts every single Rossoneri faithful to date, despite all they have won and lost all these years.

 *